 Landowner shall comply with all relevant federal, state, county and municipal laws, regulations and ordinances governing forest management activities.
+An Overview of Applicable Laws and Regulations is provided in Appendix A.

-The standard only applies to laws, regulations and ordinances related to forest management activities taking place on the property.
+The Standard only applies to laws, regulations and ordinances related to forest management activities taking place on the property.

-Landowners or designated representatives should employ the maxim "When in doubt, ask."
+Landowners or designated representatives should employ the maxim, "When in doubt, ask."
 Common forest management activities that are regulated in many states include conservation of state and federally protected species and their habitat, prescribed burning, pesticide application, harvesting, road building, pond construction and stream crossings.